-COMPETITION. --
+COMPETITION . --

 In accordance with the policy established in the New Mexico Telecommunications Act, the commission shall, by its own motion or upon petition by any interested party, hold hearings to determine if any public telecommunications service is subject to effective competition in the relevant market area.
-When the commission has made a determination that a service or part of a service is subject to effective competition, the commission shall, consistent with the purposes of the New Mexico Telecommunications Act, modify, reduce or eliminate rules, regulations and other requirements applicable to the provision of such service, including the fixing and determining of specific rates, tariffs or fares for the The commission's action may include the detariffing service. of service or the establishment of minimum rates [which] that will cover the costs for the service.
+When the commission has made a determination that a service or part of a service is subject to effective competition, the commission shall, consistent with the purposes of the New Mexico Telecommunications Act, modify, reduce or eliminate rules, regulations and other requirements applicable to the provision of such service, including the fixing and determining of specific rates, tariffs or fares for the service.
+The commission's action may include the detariffing of service or the establishment of minimum rates [which] that will cover the costs for the service.
 Such modification shall be consistent with the maintenance of the availability of access to local exchange service at affordable rates and comparable message [telecommunication] telecommunications service rates, as established by the commission, for comparable markets or market areas, except that volume discounts or other discounts based on reasonable business purposes shall be permitted.
-Upon petition or request of an affected telecommunications company, the commission, upon a finding that the requirements of Subsection [6] B of this section are met, shall modify the same or similar retail regulatory requirements for those providers of comparable public telecommunications services in the same relevant markets so that there shall be parity of retail regulatory standards and requirements for all such providers; provided, however, that this subsection shall not be construed to permit the adoption of any new regulatory requirements or standards for providers of comparable telecommunications services.
+Upon petition or request of an affected telecommunications company, the commission, upon a finding that the requirements of Subsection [ $\frac{c}{b}$ ] $\underline{B}$ of this section are met, shall modify the same or similar retail regulatory requirements for those providers of comparable public telecommunications services in the same relevant markets so that there shall be parity of retail regulatory standards and requirements for all such providers; however, this subsection shall not be construed to allow the adoption of any new regulatory requirements or standards for providers of comparable telecommunications services.

-- В. In determining whether a service is subject to effective competition, the commission shall consider the following on a wire center serving area basis for each wire center serving area and service for which a determination of effective competition is requested, and separate determinations shall be made for residential and business services in each wire center serving area: - (1) the extent to which services are reasonably available from alternate providers [in the relevant market area]; - the ability of alternate providers to make functionally equivalent or substitute services readily available at competitive rates, terms and conditions; [and] - (3) existing economic, [or] technological, regulatory or other barriers to market entry and exit; - (4) the number of other providers offering the same or reasonably comparable services;
+- B. In determining whether a service is subject to effective competition, the commission shall consider the following on a wire-center-serving-area basis for each wire center serving area and service for which a determination of effective competition is requested and shall determine separately residential and business services in each wire center serving area: - (1) the extent to which services are reasonably available from alternate providers [in the relevant market area]; - (2) the ability of alternate providers to make functionally equivalent or substitute services readily available at competitive rates, terms and conditions; [and] - (3) existing economic [or], technological, regulatory or other barriers to market entry or exit; - (4) the number of alternate providers offering the same or reasonably comparable services;